-Thrush is an oral infection that affects, on average, 7 out of 10 children.
-Because their immune systems are still developing, infants up to 10 weeks old are particularly susceptible to thrush, although this type of infection can also affect older children and even adults.
+Oral thrush is an infection of the oral cavity affecting on average 7 out of 10 children.
+Due to their still-developing immune system, infants up to 10 weeks of age are particularly susceptible to oral thrush, although this type of infection can also affect older children and even adults.

-The microorganism responsible for this unpleasant condition is a fungus called Candida albicans, which is naturally present on healthy skin and mucous membranes.
-Usually, this fungus is harmless, but when it begins to multiply uncontrollably, it can cause infections.
-This can happen, for example, after a course of antibiotics that lowers the body’s defenses, or in very young children, whose immune systems are not yet fully capable of keeping the fungus in check.
-Candida can proliferate in various parts of the body, but it prefers warm, moist areas, such as the diaper region.
-Special attention should be given to breastfeeding mothers, as Candida can pass from the baby’s mouth to the mother’s breast, infecting her as well.
+The microorganism responsible for this unpleasant condition is a fungus — Candida albicans — naturally present on the skin and in healthy mucous membranes.
+Generally this fungus is harmless, but when it begins to proliferate uncontrollably, infections can develop.
+This can occur, for example, following antibiotic treatment that lowers the body’s defences, or — as mentioned — in young children, where the immune system is not yet capable of properly controlling the multiplication of the fungus.
+Candida can proliferate in various parts of the body, with a preference for warmer and more humid areas, such as the nappy area.
+Particular attention should be paid to breastfeeding mothers: Candida can in fact pass from the baby’s mouth to the mother’s breast, infecting the mother as well.

-Although thrush is very common, some children are more susceptible.
-Premature babies or those with very low birth weight, for example, may have particularly fragile immune systems, making it harder for them to fight Candida.
+Although it is a very common infection, certain groups of children may be more susceptible.
+Premature babies or those born with a very low birth weight, for example, may have a particularly fragile immune system and therefore be less equipped to fight off Candida.

-In some cases, Candida can be transmitted to the baby during birth via vaginal delivery if the mother has a vaginal Candida infection.
+In some cases, Candida can be transmitted to the baby during natural childbirth if the mother is affected by vaginal candidiasis.

 Thrush: 4 Steps to Get Rid of It!